Headless Architecture: What Is It, And Why Is It The Future?

 For instance, monolithic architecture, such as Magento, is undoubtedly robust and offers many excellent features.
 However, its great power comes at a high cost when it comes to performance.
 As one extra-large unit with a frontend tightly coupled to and dependent upon the backend, monoliths can be very slow.

 The out-of-the-box features mean lots of code—and the more code you have, the longer it takes to process.
-Headless architecture is based on a decoupled frontend integrated with a headless CMS, so there is no need to render so much "default" code, and everything runs faster.
-The advantages of Headless CMS, like Storyblok, Contentful, Bloomreach, Contentstack, or Amplience are, however, not limited to performance.
+Headless architecture is based on a decoupled frontend integrated with Headless CMSs, so there is no need to render so much "default" code, and everything runs faster.
+The advantages of headless CMS platforms like Storyblok, Contentful, Bloomreach, Contentstack, or Amplience are, however, not limited to performance.

 The topic of headless vs. traditional CMS is huge and broadly covered, so let’s pinpoint the main differences: